sh3lk/mx/website/blog/quick_intro.md

 of microservices!</b></i></p>

 <p style='text-align: justify; margin-bottom: 0.5em;'>
-<b>TL;DR:</b> Service Weaver is a programming framework for writing, deploying, and
+<b>TL;DR:</b> MX is a programming framework for writing, deploying, and
 managing distributed applications in Go.
-With Service Weaver, you write your application like it is a traditional, single-process Go executable that runs on your local machine.
+With MX, you write your application like it is a traditional, single-process Go executable that runs on your local machine.
 Then, you deploy it to the Cloud, and the framework breaks it down into a set of connected microservices and integrates it with the cloud provider (e.g., monitoring, tracing, logging).</p>
 </div>

-## Why Service Weaver?
+## Why MX?

 When we write an application that runs on our laptop, we rely on traditional programming concepts such as functions and interfaces, and our main challenges